Warning Signs of Alzheimer’s

 • Having a change in personality.
 Sometimes a person with Alzheimer’s becomes more depressed, fearful, or anxious—or may easily lash out at family members.
 If these kinds of changes occur, they tend to happen in later stages of the disease.

 It’s important to know that not everyone will experience the same set of symptoms, nor will the disease always progress at the same rate.
 Trust your instincts.
 If you feel something is changing, have a discussion with your doctor.
-We at Molokai Drugs, Inc. can also be a sounding board.
-It may be time for a medical evaluation.
-There isn’t a cure for Alzheimer’s yet, but treatment can help with symptoms and support services can make a world of difference.
+Your doctor may recommend to look into senior memory care living options or living options with memory care like Summerfield of Redlands memory care or Pioneer Place memory care.
+There isn’t a cure for Alzheimer’s yet, but treatment can help with symptoms and senior assisted living services like ones found at residencesatplainview.com/residences/ or legacypreservetampa.com/assisted-living/ can make a world of difference.

 Nothing herein constitutes medical advice, diagnosis or treatment, or is a substitute for professional advice.
 You should always seek the advice of your physician or other medical professional if you have questions or concerns about a medical condition.